 Webinars are a popular choice for interacting with customers because they offer a cost-effective way to bring a message to life, launch a product, engage and educate an audience, as well as generate leads and nurture prospects through the buying cycle.

-Video conferencing platforms are also being increasingly utilised for marketing, sales and other internal strategic meetings where everyone needs to have a say and collaboration is key.
+Video conferencing platforms are also being increasingly utilised for marketing, sales and other internal strategic meetings where everyone needs to have a say and collaboration is important.

-There’s a huge amount of marketing and sales blogs and other content available online that cover many different sectors and industries, so it’s worth taking some time to search for those that best suit your needs.
+There’s a huge amount of marketing and sales blogs and other content available online that cover many different sectors and industries, so it’s worth searching for those that suit your needs.
 Try searching for ‘the best sales and marketing blogs’, for starters.

 You won’t find ‘Good communication skills’ missing from the list of many job advertisements in any role, let alone in today’s business environment where our personal interactions (whether they’re face-to-face, or not) are still very much a key to success.